 Nutrition Advice for Prostate Cancer Patients

 There is a wealth of dietary information available on the internet and in the news.
 However, it can be confusing and even contradictory.
 What should you eat?
 What should you avoid?
 What supplements should you take, if any?
 Which diet should you follow?

 You will learn which diet and dietary supplements may:

 - Help to mitigate side effects of treatment (i.e. bone and muscle loss, etc.).

 - Be optimal for managing common problems related to prostate cancer treatment.

-We offer a 1.5-hour group information nutrition session for all men with prostate cancer.
+We offer a 1.5-hour group information nutrition session and up to 6 one-on-one clinical appointments for all men with prostate cancer.
 Partners and family members are also welcome.
-These sessions are led by a Registered Dietician (RD) from the BC Cancer Agency.
+These sessions/appointments are led by a Registered Dietitian (RD) from the BC Cancer.